 Amarnath is formed by combining two Hindi words “Amar” meaning “indestructible” and “Nath” meaning “God”.

 According to a legend, when Goddess Parvati asked Lord Shiva to reveal the secret of immortality which he had been hiding from her for a long time.
 Then, to tell this secret, Lord Shiva took Parvati to this cave in the Himalayas, so that no one could hear this secret of her, and this is what Lord Shiva told Goddess Parvati the secret of immortality.

-On the way to the cave, many social organizations arrange tents or pandals for the devotees to eat, rest.
+On the way to the cave, many social organizations arrange tents or pandals for the devotees to eat and rest.

-More than 100 pandals are set up along the way of the yatra, which we can also rent for overnight stay.
-Helicopter facility is also provided from the lower camp to Panjtarni (6 kms from the cave).
+More than 100 pandals are set up along the way of the yatra, which we can also rent for overnight stays.
+A helicopter facility is also provided from the lower camp to Panjtarni (6 km from the cave).

 Way to Amarnath Cave

 There are 2 routes to go on Amarnath Yatra – one goes through Pahalgam and the other goes through Sonmarg Baltal.
 That is, one has to reach Pahalgam or Baltal before any area across the country.
 After this, the journey is done on foot.

 State Transport Corporation and Private Transport Transport Operators provide daily travel services from Jammu to Pahalgam and Baltal.
 Along with this, we can also do private taxis from Jammu and Kashmir.

 The northern route is about 16 kilometers long but it is very difficult to climb this route.
 This route starts from Baltal and reaches the cave through Domial, Barari, and Sangam.